Orthoptics.

 What is Orthoptics?

-• Reading your mail independently and ensuring all your sensitive information is private
+• Read your mail independently and ensure all your sensitive information is kept private.

-• Reading prices and labels in shops and supermarkets or menus when out
+• Read prices and labels when you’re out shopping.

-• How to position yourself so that you can watch TV or movies more comfortably
+• Set up your loungeroom so you can watch TV and movies comfortably.

-• Reading street signs and public transport indicator boards and timetables.
+• Read street signs and public transport timetables.

 About an Orthoptics assessment